What is Calcium Carbonate?

 It forms in seawater when dissolved calcium ions combine with dissolved carbon dioxide.
 The calcium carbonate is insoluble in water and precipitates out of the solution.

-Calcium carbonate can also form when calcium ions which are found in hard water react with carbonate ions.
-This leads to the formation of limescale.
-Limescale is made up mostly of calcite.
+Calcium carbonate can also form when calcium ions found in hard water react with carbonate ions.
+This leads to the formation of limescale, which is mostly made up of calcite.

 It can be used as a dietary supplement and as an antacid to treat stomach acid.
 It's used in paper production to improve quality and brightness.

-In paints calcium carbonate improves whiteness, opacity and matting.
-Matting makes it look less glossy.
+In paints, calcium carbonate improves whiteness, opacity and matting.
+Matting makes the paint look less glossy.

-In environmental applications calcium carbonate is used to increase alkaline in water.
+In environmental applications, calcium carbonate is used to increase alkalinity in water.